arcxp/ifx-example-apple-news/README.md

 ### To Create a Bundle

-To create a bundle to deploy to sandbox run:
-`npm run createSandboxBundle`
+To create a bundle to deploy to sandbox run: `npm run createSandboxBundle`

-To create a bundle to deploy to production run:
-`npm run createProdBundle`
+To create a bundle to deploy to production run: `npm run createProdBundle`

-Follow IFX api documentation for deploying bundles
+Follow [IFX API](https://dev.arcxp.com/api/integrations/integrations-production/#operations-tag-bundles) documentation for deploying bundles.